• Free shipping

 Richard McKay |

-A critical element that supports these healing environments is the flooring, as it plays a central role in safety, performance, progress and patient comfort.
-In this article, we’ll explore the best flooring solutions for sports medicine and rehabilitation centres, covering the essential qualities these spaces need in terms of flooring, as well as the specific types of flooring that work best.
+In this article we will explore the best flooring solutions for sports medicine and rehabilitation centres, covering what these spaces need in terms of flooring and the specific types of flooring that work best.

-Key Requirements Rehabilitation Centre Flooring
+Key Requirements for Rehabilitation Centre Flooring

 Support & Impact Absorption